vegaprotocol/documentation/docs/concepts/vega-protocol.md

 ## Network governance [WIP]

 ### Parameters
 There are certain parameters within Vega that influence the behaviour of the system and can be changed by on-chain governance.
+Vega tokenholders can define the optimal network configuration by creating and voting on network parameter proposals.

 A network parameter is defined by:
 * Name